karanpro06/BCD_7SEGMENT/README.md

             7 : seg = 7'b0001111;
             8 : seg = 7'b0000000;
             9 : seg = 7'b0000100;
-            //switch off 7 segment character when the bcd digit is not a decimal number. default : seg = 7'b1111111;
+            default : seg = 7'b1111111;
         endcase
     end